cloudfoundry-community/logsearch-for-cloudfoundry/docs/logs-parsing.md

 ##### Application CF meta fields

 These fields are specific to _application_ logs only.
-They store CloudFoundry metadata about an application that emmitted the log.
+They store CloudFoundry metadata about an application that emmitted the log or relates to the log event (e.g. metrics).

 | Field | Values |
 |-------|--------|